 Can I have a separate conference?
 We understand that families come in many forms.
-Due to our limited time on November 8, we’d prefer that each family only occupy one time slot.
-If this is not possible, please discuss the arrangements with the grade level teachers.
+Please discuss the arrangements with the grade level teachers.

 8-11:45am at JT Moore, and 1-4:20pm at Watson Grove Church at corner of Horton Ave. & 15th Ave. in the Edgehill/Hillside community.
 The address is: 1415 Horton Avenue, Nashville, TN 37212.
 Grade level teachers will be communicating time slots & availability.